 In this case, robust testing is extremely important.
 After successful security testing, it can be guaranteed that the applications and products are ready to be launched into the market.
 Typical security requirements for digital banking and E-wallets include confidentiality, authentication, integrity, availability, authorization, and non-repudiation.
 Any gaps in the security of digital services lead to loss of revenue, credibility and customer trust.
 Security testing builds up the reputation of an organization, assures data confidentiality and customer trust.

-3. Performance: Performance of an application decides whether the customers are going to get delighted or disappointed.
+3. Performance: The performance of an application decides whether the customers are going to get delighted or disappointed.
 In regard to this, digital banking needs to take great caution.
 In today’s world, customers are increasingly moving towards cashless transactions, so ultimately they are dependent upon their banking cards or digital applications to perform seamless transactions.
-At any given point of time, millions of customers might be performing various transactions.
+At any given point in time, millions of customers might be performing various transactions.

 Continuous crashes and failed transactions in the application become a matter of great inconvenience and could lead to immediate uninstalling of the application.
 Undoubtedly, Performance testing is crucial.
 Monitoring the application’s response time, ensuring that the load and stress testing are done, performance testing is necessary to gauge whether the app will respond like it has been intended to.
 When it comes to a glitch-free digital banking experience, every moment matters.